Hosted99/READ-ME-FOR-THE-BOT/README.md

 Supports 50+ languages.
 Works in **all channels**.

 #### 2. Auto-Translate Non-English Messages
-Non-English message → automatic English translation below it. **Does not disappear.**
+Non-English message → English translation below it. **Does not disappear.**
 ```
 !auto-translate-enable <password>   ← activate for THIS server
 !auto-translate-disable             ← disable (Admin only)